Science and Research

 - Assessment of the influence of fatty acids on indices of insulin sensitivity

-and myocellular lipid content by use of magnetic resonance spectroscopy in cats.
+and myocellular lipid content by use of magnetic resonance spectroscopy in

 Omega-3 and the Reduction in Inflammatory Markers